-Cannabis Indica plants have some common characteristics, which make identifying them relatively easy to the trained eye.
+Indica plants have some common characteristics, which make identifying them relatively easy to the trained eye.

-Sativas are energy drivers, associated with cerebral head highs, and less of a body heavy effect.
+The distinct difference between Sativa and Indica is that sativas are energy drivers, associated with cerebral head highs, and less of a body heavy effect.

-Cross breeding results in commonalties from both strains.
+Crossbreeding results in commonalties from both strains.
 This includes the way the plant grows and the effects it produces once harvested.

 This has been on-going for thousands of years, leading to hybrid strains, which have now been bred with other hybrid strains on multiple occasions.

-Hybrids can be roughly grouped as following:
+Hybrids can be roughly grouped as follows:

 Hemp is a subspecies of sativa, while marijuana strains can be either sativa or indica.